 The 29 primitive campsites with pit toilets are open from May 15 to September 30th.
 Bring all the water you’ll need with you.
 Fires are not permitted on the spit – even below the high tide line.
 Reportedly there is a wheelbarrow to help move your gear.

 Check the weather forecast beforehand.
-It’s not a great idea to paddle when small craft advisories are in place.
+It’s not a great idea to kayak when small craft advisories are in place.

 Bring water and a lunch.
-There are no facilities on the spit.
+There are no facilities on Sidney Spit.

-Bring wind proof clothes – just in case.
+Bring wind proof clothes – just in case it blows up.

-You can rent kayaks from Sidney Whale Watching right on the Sidney wharf.
+You can no longer rent kayaks right on the Sidney wharf.
+Check out Blue Dog Kayaking for tours.

-If you like this kayaking outing, then consider a multi-day trip out to some of the other Gulf Islands – including Rum, Portland, Moresby, James, D’Arcy and Mandarte Islands to name a few.
+If you like kayaking to Sidney Spit outing, then consider a multi-day trip out to some of the other Gulf Islands – including Rum, Portland, Moresby, James, D’Arcy and Mandarte Islands to name a few.

 If you’re looking to book a stay in Sidney I’d recommend these spots.